 Welcome to the Friends of the UJC Cape Town.
 If you are currently living out of town, elsewhere in South Africa or further abroad, this website has been designed with you in mind.

-We welcome you back to our lovely shores and to the vibrant Jewish community that exists here.
-I have no doubt that you share my passion for the beauty and warmth of Cape Town, and for the well-being of its Jewish members and institutions.
+We welcome you back to our lovely shores and to the vibrant Jewish community that exists in Cape Town.
+I have no doubt that you share my passion for the beauty and warmth of our City and for the well-being of its Jewish members and institutions.

 With this in mind, we created the Friends of the UJC Cape Town, in 2009.
 We wanted to provide an opportunity for those who do not reside here all year round, to forge a sense of community and to celebrate Cape Town and its Jewish life.

-I am overjoyed to report that since those humble beginnings, we have grown in terms of numbers of Friends to over 800.
-All the funds we have received thus far have been invested in the David Susman Community Foundation.
+I am pleased to report that since those humble beginnings, we have grown in terms of numbers of Friends to over 800.

-We have held nine memorable functions, at which our Friends have socialised with each other and inspired us with their goodwill and generosity.
+We have held ten memorable functions, at which our Friends have socialised with each other and inspired us with their goodwill and generosity.

 If you are already a regular to our end-of-year event, or if you feel you would like to join us, we would love to hear from you.
 I can be contacted on firstname.lastname@example.org or +27 (0)21 464 6700.